gloveboxes/iot-central-mxchip-hol/README.md

 ## Next steps

-# Connect an MXChip IoT DevKit device to your Azure IoT Central application
+# Connecting an MXChip IoT DevKit device to your Azure IoT Central application

 This article describes how, as a device developer, to connect a MXChip IoT DevKit (DevKit) device to your Microsoft Azure IoT Central application.